 The Jewish experience during the Holocaust can become a guide to learning about the vulnerability of all human beings, the endangerment of species and the fragility of our planet.

 Inviting the viewers to consider the consequences of the Holocaust, however, is not enough.
 The artists understand the difficult challenge of presenting this awesome event to a potentially reluctant audience.
-They echo the words of Dr. Ignacy Schipper, who not only grasped the potential for oblivion in history, but also the implications of relating the Holocaust to later generations:
+They echo the words of Dr. Ignacy Schipper, who not only grasped the potential for oblivion in history but also the implications of relating the Holocaust to later generations:

 But if we write the history of this period of blood and tears - and I firmly believe we will - who will believe us?
-Nobody will want to believe us, because our disaster is the disaster of the entire civilized world...
+Nobody will want to believe us because our disaster is the disaster of the entire civilized world...
 We'll have the thankless job of proving to a reluctant world that we are Abel, the murdered brother....

-Both Schipper and the artists fully understand that the disaster that befell the Jews during the Holocaust is in reality the disaster of modern civilization.
+Both Schipper and the artists fully understand that the disaster that befell the Jews during the Holocaust is, in reality, the disaster of modern civilization.
 The issue is one of the civilized world acknowledging its own role in the execution of the Holocaust and not fleeing from it as Cain did during the murder of Abel.
 The difficulty is in convincing people of the reality and immediacy of the Holocaust.
-And how else can we confront the event and draw meaning from it than to contextualize it within a global framework that places the event at the heart of our civilization's development?
+How else can we confront the event and draw meaning from it than to contextualize it within a global framework that places the event at the heart of our civilization's development?
 Recognizing the Holocaust to be a disaster of contemporary civilization is a first step in the process of questioning some deeply-held notions we have been taught about our heritage and future.

 Helen Fein, a scholar of the Holocaust, posed the same question when she wrote: "How are we to confront the Holocaust?
 It was not only a secular event in history but an event challenging earlier notions of history as well, leading to the repudiation of the idea of human progress."